 1. Install Chrome Extension

-You will have to go to the Chrome Extension store and look for Page Analytics Chrome Extension (By Google) and install the extension to start using the GA heatmap.
+In order to start using heatmap with GA, you will have to go to the Chrome Extension store and look for Page Analytics Chrome Extension (By Google) and install the Google Analytics heat map extension to start using heatmap.

 2. Activate the Chrome extension